 Design Rule Checking is the layout equivalent of Electrical Rule Checking for the schematic.
-DRC looks for design mistakes like mismatches between the schematic and layout, copper regions that have insufficient clearance or are shorted together, and traces that do not connect to anything.
-Custom rules can also be written in KiCad 8.0.
-To view the full list of design rules that are checked and to adjust their severity, go to $File \rightarrow Board Setup... \rightarrow Design Rules \rightarrow Violation Severity$.
+DRC looks for design mistakes like mismatches between the schematic and layout, copper regions that have insufficient clearance or are shorted together, and tracks that do not connect to anything.
+You can also write custom DRC rules.
+To view the full list of design rules that are checked and to adjust their severity, go to $File \rightarrow Board$

+Setup... → Design Rules → Violation Severity.
 Running DRC and fixing all errors is strongly advised before generating fabrication outputs.

-Run a DRC check with Inspect → Design Rules Checker, or use the button to toolbar.
+Run a DRC check with Inspect → Design Rules Checker, or use the button in the top toolbar.
 Click Run DRC.
 When the checks are complete, no errors or warnings should be reported.
 Close the DRC window.

 Now intentionally cause a DRC error by moving the resistor footprint to overlap the filled area of the zone.
-Use D (Drag) to move the resistor footprint slightly while keeping the traces attached to its pads.
+Use D (Drag) to move the resistor footprint slightly while keeping the tracks attached to its pads.
 This creates a clearance violation because the VCC and led pads of the resistor are shorted to the GND zone fill.
 Ordinarily this would be fixed by refilling the zone, but don't refill the zone yet.

 Run DRC again, but make sure to uncheck the Refill all zones before performing DRC checkbox.
-DRC reports 6 violations: for each pad of R1, there is a clearance violation between the pad and the zone, another clearance violation between the pad's through hole and the zone, and a third violation where the pad's solder mask opening exposes the copper of two different nets (the GND fill and the trace connected to the pad).
+DRC reports 6 violations: for each pad of R1, there is a clearance violation between the pad and the zone, another clearance violation between the pad's through hole and the zone, and a third violation where the pad's solder mask opening exposes the copper of two different nets (the GND fill and the track connected to the pad).
 Arrows point to each violation in the canvas.
 Clicking on each violation message zooms in on the respective violation.